-Where staff have a concern about a child, they should continue to follow the process outlined in the school Safeguarding Policy, this includes making a report via the usual 'paper format'., which can be done remotely.
+Where staff have a concern about a child, they should continue to follow the process outlined in the school Safeguarding Policy, this includes making a report via CPOMS/My Concern, which can be done remotely.

-In the unlikely event that a member of staff cannot contact their Designated Safeguarding Lead, they should contact the deputy DSL and the Trust Safeguarding Manager.
+In the unlikely event that a member of staff cannot access their CPOMS/My Concern from home, they should email the Designated Safeguarding Lead, Headteacher and the Trust Safeguarding Manager.
 This will ensure that the concern is received.